nabinn/venus/README.md

 # Data Pipeline
 ![](/img/pipeline.png)

 The data is present in s3 bucket.
 Spark reads the data and calculates the aggregated result.
 The result is then saved to MySQL database.
-The user can then query the database via a frontedn that is implemented using Flask.
+The user can then query the database via a frontend that is implemented using Flask.

-The entire is automated using Airflow such that whenever there is new data in the bucket, spark jobs are started and the results are saved to the database.
-Airflow also allows for monitoring the whole workflow and notify the user if any of the jobs fail.
+The entire is automated using Airflow such that whenever there is new data in the bucket, spark jobs are triggered and the results are saved to the database.
+Airflow also allows for the monitoring of the whole workflow and notify the user in case of failure.

 # Links
 - [Demo](http://venus-demo.com/)